Last updated 26th February 2021

 There are modern day Caedmons everywhere.
 Often in hiding, tongue-tied, unable to get their words out, but it seems the Spirit of God releases them to speak the wonders of God in their own language.
 It is beautiful to behold.

 Approximately a third (80) of parishes in the Diocese of Blackburn are in the bottom 20% for income deprivation and over half of the population of the diocese live in these parishes.
 In relation to health, Lancashire’s health profiles are worse in all areas: life expectancy from birth (male and female); under 75 mortality rates from all causes, all cardiovascular diseases, cancer and suicide rates.
 COVID-19 continues to have a devastating impact on some of the vulnerable in our communities with rising unemployment and food poverty.
 Within this context, enabling action that has a transformative impact on those struggling in our communities is a key priority under Vision 2026.
+Below you will find resources and organisations to help with a range of needs.

 Responding to climate change is an essential part of our responsibility to safeguard God’s creation.
 In early 2020, the Church of England’s General Synod set new targets for all parts of the church to reduce carbon emissions and be carbon neutral by 2030.
 The Diocese of Blackburn is actively working towards this goal.